erlmachine/erlmachine/README.md

 Cowboy used as a machine state engine and driven by RESTfull design (via HTTP);

 We improved a much funny concept about engines and gears.
+As the result an our machine consists basically of gears and engines.
 Gears are main building elements of an engine.
 An engine is one of the most important parts of a machine itself.

 All modules which don't represent running parts of machine must be named with a convenient part “gear_”.
 There are just tool modules.
 Otherwise all running processes and its respective implementations must be named with a convenient part “engine_”.